Select Bus Service: M23

 The M23 route has been traditionally crowded, with 4,862,343 riders in 2010 and 3,831,755 riders in 2015, or 15,000 riders a day.
 In 2003, it was given the "Pokey Award" by the Straphangers Campaign, the least prestigious award given to other New York City Bus routes that also runs at a speed of 4 mph.
 It also got that distinction in 2007 when it also ran at an average of 4 mph, slightly faster than the average walking speed of 3 mph.

 In 2009, the MTA and the New York City Department of Transportation (NYCDOT) identified the M14A/D, on parallel 14th Street, as a potential corridor for Phase II of SBS, the city's bus rapid transit system, as well as finalized plans to implement SBS on the M16/M34 along the also-parallel 34th Street.
 The crosstown bus corridors were noted for slow travel speeds.
 The M23 was originally not planned to be an SBS route, but in 2008, it had been part of a pilot program in which 30 articulated, redesigned SBS buses were rolled out on the M23 for some time.

 After lengthy consultation, the M23 was converted to SBS in November 2016, replacing the identical local counterpart bus line.
 Unlike the former local line, the westbound stop on 5th Avenue and two bi-directional stops on Lexington Avenue are not served by this line.
-The M23 is based out of the Michael J. Quill Bus Depot.
+The M23 is based at the Michael J. Quill Bus Depot.
 It is the fifth corridor in Manhattan and the sixth Manhattan bus line to have Select Bus Service.